Chaambi Operations: 2013

-On 1 September, the spokesman of the Ministry of Interior, Mohamed Ali Aroui says that Salafist rebels entrenched in the Jebel are no more than thirty.
-According to two prisoners interviewed, fifteen of these fighters are Algerians, the others would Malians, Mauritanians and Tunisians.
+On September 1, the spokesman of the Ministry of Interior, Mohamed Ali Aroui, said that the number of Salafist rebels entrenched in the Jebel is no more than thirty.
+According to two prisoners interviewed, fifteen of these fighters are Algerians; the others are Malians, Mauritanians and Tunisians.

-On September 2, a statement to Ennahdha, AQIM said he had no connection with the fighting in Jebel Chambi, and says he respects Ayman al-Zawahiri an instruction not to target governments born of the Arab revolutions.
+In a statement to Ennahdha, AQIM said he had no connection with the fighting in Jebel Chambi and said he respected Ayman al-Zawahiri an instruction not to target governments born of the Arab revolutions.

-On September 25, Minister Ben Jeddou says fourteen Islamist Ansar al-Sharia and AQIM, which Kamel Gadhgadhi, are still active in Jebel Chambi and fourteen others in Samama.
-He argues that these insurgents are known by police and twelve of them are Algerians.
+On September 25, Minister Ben Jeddou says fourteen Islamists, Ansar al-Sharia and AQIM, which Kamel Gadhgadhi founded, are still active in Jebel Chambi and fourteen others in Samama.
+He argues that these insurgents are known to the police and twelve of them are Algerians.
 He also believes that Seifallah Ben Hassine has probably fled to Libya.

 In early October, according to an Algerian jihadist prisoner captured in Illizi, 17 men were sent as reinforcements from Libya on the orders of Djamel Okasha.

-On the night of October 11 to 12, a unit of the anti-terrorism brigade storms on a house in Kasserine after learning that Mourad Gharsalli descended the mountain to visit his family.
-However, the attack fails and, after an hour of shooting that partially destroyed the house, jihadists manage to escape.
+On the night of October 11 to 12, a unit of the anti-terrorism brigade stormed a house in Kasserine after learning that Mourad Gharsalli had descended the mountain to visit his family.
+However, the attack fails, and, after an hour of shooting that partially destroyed the house, jihadists manage to escape.
 The military did grab a phone and some ammunition.

-In November, the Tunisian army carries out several bombings in Jebel Chambi, including the November 12 to 13, 20 to 21, and the 26 December 2, a mine exploded north of Jebel Chambi: a Special Forces officer Captain Youssef Dridi, was killed and another injured.
+In November, the Tunisian army carried out several bombings in Jebel Chambi, including from November 12 to 13, 20 to 21, and on December 26.
+A mine exploded north of Jebel Chambi; a Special Forces officer, Captain Youssef Dridi, was killed and another injured.

-On 21 and 22 December, eight people suspected of being connected with the jihadists are arrested in Chambi.
-After identifying suspicious movements, the Tunisian army bombed the mountain on the night of December 27 to 28, then from December 31 to January 1, and January 4.
+On December 21 and 22, eight people suspected of being connected with the jihadists were arrested in Chaambi.
+After identifying suspicious movements, the Tunisian army bombed the mountain on the nights of December 27 to 28, then from December 31 to January 1, and January 4.